 The need for model validation emerges from the risk of constructing a model that contains errors or lacks information about important details of the system's behavior.
 The process of constructing a model of a software system consists of several different activities and errors could be introduced in any of them.
-There are at least four potential error sources:
+There are at least five potential error sources:

 - the understanding of the system,

 - the understanding of modeling language and tools,

-- the observations of the system, and
+- the observations of the system,

+- the probe effect, and

 - the level of abstraction in the model.

 The understanding of the system The modeling team must understand both the structure and the behavior of the system in order to develop a valid and robust model.
-They should discuss their understanding of the system with system experts and let them review the resulting model in order to avoid errors in the conceptual model.
-This is in line with IV&V [4].
+The type of systems considered in this paper is very complex and hard for a single person to grasp.
+People with knowledge of different parts of the system should therefore be included in a modeling team.
+The modelers should discuss their understanding of the system with (other) system experts and let them review the resulting model in order to avoid errors in the conceptual model.
+This is in line with the independent verification and validation approach (IV&V) described in [4].

-The understanding of modeling language and tools The modeling team must have adequate knowledge about the different tools that are used for modeling and analyses and the semantics of the modeling language.
-Otherwise, there is an obvious risk of misunderstandings or misinterpretations.
-To avoid such errors, the tools and modeling language must be well documented and communicated.
+The understanding of modeling language and tools The modeling team must have adequate knowledge about the different tools that are used for modeling and analyses and the semantics of the modeling language, especially if more complex or unusual, modeling languages are used.
+To avoid misunderstandings or misinterpretations, the tools and modeling language must be well documented and communicated.

 The observations of the system When constructing a model based on observations of a systems behavior, it is important that the observations are made in several different but representative situations.
 This in order to ensure that as much as possible of the behavior of the system is captured.
 For instance, it is likely that a system that gets exposed to stimuli from its intended environment behaves differently from a system that is in its idle mode.
 This is further discussed in Section 4.3.

-Moreover, if software probes are used when measuring the system, the probe effect has to be considered [5].
-This is especially important for real-time systems where probes affect the temporal behavior and potentially cause or prevent exceptional events in the system, for instance, a missed deadline or a buffer underrun.
-One solution to avoid the probe effect is to use specialized hardware that monitors the system without affecting the temporal behavior of the system [6].
+The probe effect If software probes are used when measuring the system, the probe-effect [5] has to be considered.
+One solution to avoid that the probes affect the system behavior is to use specialized hardware monitors, that non-intrusively can observe the system without affecting the temporal behavior of the system [6].
 Another solution is to leave the probes in the system, so that the impact imposed by the probes is not removed.
-In this work it is assumed that the probes do not have to be removed but can be left in the system.
+In this work we assume that the probes can remain in the system.